+Curriculum and Other Requirements Cred Credits

 ECO 201 Principles of Macroeconomics (or ECO 202) 3

-ENG 111-112 College Composition 1-11 6
+ENG 111-112 College Composition I-II 6

 ENG 241 Survey of American Literature I (or ENG 243) 3

 HIS 121-122 United States History I-II 6

-HLT/PED Health or Physical Education 2
+HLT/PED1 Health or Physical Education 2

 ITE 115 Intro Computer Applications and Concepts 3

-MTH 1512 Mathematics for the Liberal Arts I (or MTH 163) 3
+MTH 151 ^{2.} Mathematics for the Liberal Arts I (or MTH 1637) 3

 MTH 157 Elementary Statistics (or MTH 152 or MTH 271) 3

 PSY 200 Principles of Psychology 3

 SOC 200 Principles of Sociology 3

 SDV 100 College Success Skills (or SDV 108) 1

-SPD 100 Principles of Public Speaking 3
+CST 100 Principles of Public Speaking 3

-E Humanities/Fine Arts Elective 3
+E 3 Humanities/Fine Arts Elective 3

-E Natural Science Sequence 8
+E4 Natural Science Sequence 8

-E Social Science Elective 9
+E5 Social Science Elective 9

-E Elective 3
+E 6 Elective 3

-Total Minimum Credits for Degree 62
+Total Minimum Credits for Degree 62 62

-- Two credits of Health (HLT) or Physical Education (PED) are required of all students.
+- 1 Two credits of Health (HLT) or Physical Education (PED) are required of all students.
 Consult approved Health courses in the Description of Courses for selection.
-Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - Radford University no longer accepts the MTH 151-152 sequence.
-They require either MTH 151 and MTH 157 or MTH 163 and MTH 157.
-Students are urged to check the mathematics requirement of the four-year college or university to which they plan to transfer to determine the proper mathematics courses to be taken at Virginia Western. - Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses." - A two-semester sequence selected from BIO 101-102, CHM 111-112, GOL 105-106, or PHY 201-202 must be completed. - Social Science Electives must be selected from the "Approved List of Transfer Courses."
-If the student is transferring to a four-year institution, the student should select the Social Science courses at Virginia Western that will satisfy the Social Science requirements at the fouryear institution for an intended program of study. - Transfer electives should be selected from the "Approved List of Transfer Courses."
+Veterans with an honorable discharge will be awarded HLT/PED credit based on military service. - 2 The completion of a two-semester sequence of MTH 151-152 or MTH 163-271 is strongly recommended.
+If planning on transfer, contact four-year institution for requirements. - 3 Humanities/Fine Arts elective must be chosen from the "Approved List of Humanities Transfer Courses."
+A two-semester sequence of the same course is strongly recommended.
+If planning on transfer, contact four-year institution for requirements. - 4 Natural Science elective must include a two-semester sequence of BIO 101-102, CHM 111-112,t GOL 105-106, or PHY 201-202 strongly recommended.
+If planning on transfer, contact four-year institution for requirements. - 5 Social Science electives must be selected from the "Approved List of Transfer courses."
+If the student is transferring to a four-year institution, the student should select the Social Science courses at VWCC that will satisfy the Social Science requirements at the four-year institution. - 6 Electives must be selected from the "Approved List of Transfer Courses."
+A two-semestert sequence of the same course is recommended for transfer to most four-year institutions. - 7 Students planning to transfer to Virginia Tech should be aware that MTH 163 has no transfer equivalent at Tech, consequently no credit will be awarded for this course.
+Students transferring to Tech should take one of the following combinations: MTH 166; or MTH 163 + MTH 271; or MTH 163 + MTH 271+272.
+Students are strongly urged to contact a transfer advisor at Tech for further information specific to their future program of study. - tThis course has a prerequisite.
+Prerequisites for all courses are listed in the course description section at the back of the catalog.t